Maneren/KIV-UPP/sem01/README.md

 |               | desktop |          1412 |             422 |    3.35 |

 Interestingly, while the desktop was faster overall the performace difference varies wildly between the parts of the program.
-Also the speedups from parallelization are overall slightly more noticeable on the laptop with fewer cores, making me think it has something to do with scheduling overhead or different cache structure.
+Also, the speedups from parallelization are overall slightly more noticeable on the laptop with fewer cores, making me think it has something to do with scheduling overhead or different cache structure.